How to start a branded podcast

 Generally, here's what I recommend for businesses:

-If you can, equip it with lighting, a video camera, soundproofing, and a microphone.
-This will allow you to record video for promotional clips, in addition to your audio.
+If possible, equip it with lighting, a video camera, soundproofing, and a microphone.
+This will allow you to record video for promotional clips in addition to your audio.

 Hire a podcast producer or a podcast agency.